 - Do not be disruptive in any setting.

 - A safe physical and emotional environment at all times.

-- Stop a scene that you do not want to be part of.
+- To feel secure to stop a scene you do not wish to be a part of.

 - To be able to refuse any request or offer that makes you feel uncomfortable.